-The affirmative vote of a majority of the shares of our common stock represented at the meeting in person or by proxy and entitled to vote on the proposal at the meeting is required to approve the Seventh Amendment to our 2005 Plan.
+The affirmative vote of a majority of the shares of our common stock represented at the meeting in person or by proxy and entitled to vote on the proposal at the meeting is required to approve the First Amendment to our Amended and Restated 2005 Plan.
 Uninstructed shares are not entitled to vote on this proposal, therefore broker non-votes will not affect the outcome of this proposal.
 Abstentions have the effect of negative votes on this proposal.

-Our Board of Directors recommends that you vote FOR the approval of the adoption of the Seventh Amendment to the Range Resources Corporation 2005 Equity-Based Compensation Plan.
+Our Board of Directors recommends that you vote FOR the approval of the adoption of the First Amendment to the Range Resources Corporation 2005 Equity-Based Compensation Plan.

-PROPOSAL 3-RATIFICATION OF THE APPOINTMENT OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 3 - RATIFICATION OF THE APPOINTMENT OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-Our Audit Committee of our Board of Directors has appointed Ernst & Young LLP as the independent registered public accounting firm to audit our consolidated financial statements as of and for the fiscal year ending December 31, 2009 and our internal controls over financial reporting.
-During fiscal years 2006, 2007 and 2008 Ernst & Young LLP served as our independent registered public accounting firm and also provided certain tax and other services.
-Representatives of Ernst & Young LLP are expected to be present at the 2009 Annual Meeting and will have the opportunity to make statements if they desire to do so.
+Our Audit Committee of our Board of Directors has appointed Ernst & Young LLP as the independent registered public accounting firm to audit our consolidated financial statements as of and for the fiscal year ending December 31, 2010 and our internal controls over financial reporting and our Board of Directors has ratified that selection.
+During fiscal years 2004 to 2009 Ernst & Young LLP served as our independent registered public accounting firm and also provided certain tax and other services.
+Representatives of Ernst & Young LLP are expected to be present at the 2010 Annual Meeting and will have the opportunity to make statements if they desire to do so.
 Such representatives are also expected to be available to respond to appropriate questions.